Once your data license is approved, request a Workspace to access data for permitted use and run your analysis.

 Request a change in workspace set up if you want to:

-- change workspace specs (RAM and database storage.
-Please note you can not change compute environments for an established workspace.)
+change workspace specs (RAM and database storage.
+Please note you can not change operating systems for an established workspace.)

 To change your workspace set up: